matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

     the future is only valid while the `m.send_now` is still the current state.
-This means, if the homeserver receives a new state event for the same state key, the `timeout_refresh_token` gets invalidated and the associated timer is stopped.
+This means, if the homeserver receives a new state event for the same state key, the `future_token` gets invalidated and the associated timer is stopped.
     - There is no race condition here since a possible race between timeout and new event will always converge to the new event: